 Successful brands are adaptable.
-They show agility by foreseeing and responding to change, and they demonstrate resilience against even the strongest waves.
+They show agility by foreseeing and responding to change, demonstrating resilience against even the most substantial waves.
 Some of the changes they face require operational evolution, and others strike at the public-facing side of their brands.

 Next to today’s changing consumer expectations, eCommerce brands have had to evolve faster.
 Not only are consumer expectations shifting, but they’re also rising.
 The last two decades have come with new consumer demands in speed and frictionless purchasing.
 Ecommerce brands that are alive today have either found ways to meet those new demands, or they’re so new they haven’t had the chance to fail yet.

-From immersive purchase experiences based on augmented reality (AR) to 24/7 customer service, brands have generally had to pick and choose which demands to meet.
-However, many shifts in consumer requirements can be beneficial for eCommerce brands, depending on how companies look at them.
+Brands have generally had to pick and choose which demands to meet, from immersive purchase experiences based on augmented reality (AR) to 24/7 customer service.
+However, many shifts in consumer requirements can benefit eCommerce brands, depending on how companies look at them.

 eCommerce Trends 2021